Running my 3HP 3-PHASE MOTOR from household AC

 stop quickly, check the work, and restart quickly.
 They have more

 torque at any speed and always restart at once if stalled.
-A rotating magnetic field is nice for rotating machinery.
+This is a klutz-friendly motor.

 FOR THE UNEQUAL CAPS TRY THESE uFD SIZES